dotnet/docs-aspire/docs/fundamentals/dashboard/explore.md

 ## Theme selection

-By default, the theme is set to follow the System theme, which means the dashboard will use the same theme as your operating system.
+By default, the theme is set to follow the System theme, which means the dashboard uses the same theme as your operating system.
 You can also select the **Light** or **Dark** theme to override the system theme.
 Theme selections are persisted.

 The following screenshot shows the theme selection dialog, with the default System theme selected: